Javk5pakfa/Bonsai-AGN-DB/backend/README.md

   - Encapsulates complex query logic for specific use cases
   - Handles data transformation between ORM models and domain entities
   - Manages transaction boundaries for data operations
-- **Why it matters**: This layer decouples business logic from specific database technologies, making the system more testable and allowing the data access approach to evolve independently from business logic.
+- **Why it matters**: This layer decouples business logic from specific database technologies, making the system more testable and allowing the data access approach to evolve independently of business logic.

 #### 4. Data Layer (`/database/`)
 - **Primary Purpose**: Manages database connectivity and data structure definitions